LekkerPrutsen/LED-matrix-experiments/README.md

 # LED-matrix-experiments
-Various experiments with the MAX7219 LED matrix connected with the Raspberry Pi
+Various experiments with the MAX7219 4 in 1 LED matrix connected with the Raspberry Pi

-# What you need #
+## What you need ##
 - Raspberry Pi
-- MAX7219 4 In 1 LED Matrix Display at [AliExpress](https://nl.aliexpress.com/item/MAX7219-Microcontroller-4-In-1-Display-with-5P-Line-Dot-Matrix-Module-for-Arduino/32669747663.html?spm=2114.13010608.0.0.gZJlAA&detailNewVersion=&categoryId=200003315)
+- MAX7219 4 In 1 LED 4 in 1 Matrix Display.
+Available at [AliExpress](https://nl.aliexpress.com/item/MAX7219-Microcontroller-4-In-1-Display-with-5P-Line-Dot-Matrix-Module-for-Arduino/32669747663.html?spm=2114.13010608.0.0.gZJlAA&detailNewVersion=&categoryId=200003315)

 ## Pre-requisites ##